-Developing and delivering an evidence informed, cost-effective and proportionate 'upstream' regulatory framework, which begins with education, supports career-long learning, and promotes high standards of oral healthcare and professional conduct.
+To operate a regulatory system which protects patients and is fair to registrants, while being cost-effective and proportionate; which begins with education, supports career-long learning, promotes high standards of care and professional conduct and is developed in the light of emerging evidence and experience.

-- 40. Measured by the pattern of activity and expenditure, the focus of professional regulation in dentistry and indeed across healthcare more widely, has historically been on enforcement action through 'fitness to practise' proceedings.
+Measured by the pattern of activity and expenditure, the focus of professional regulation in dentistry and indeed across healthcare more widely, has historically been on enforcement action through fitness to practise proceedings.
 Such proceedings are only instigated once harm, or at least a risk of harm, has been identified.
-The power to investigate concerns regarding the practice, conduct or health of a dental professional is, of course, essential to regulation, but the public are best protected if it is complemented by other mechanisms designed to prevent harm by making sure that entry to the register is properly controlled and by positively influencing behaviour of those whom we register. - 41.
+The power to investigate concerns regarding the practice, conduct or health of a dental professional is, of course, essential to regulation, but the public are best protected if it is complemented by other mechanisms designed to prevent harm - by making sure that entry to the register is properly controlled and by positively influencing behaviour of those whom we register.

 The GDC sets and publishes standards of conduct for the professions.
 The current articulation of these standards is in the Standards for the Dental Team, published in 2013.

 What has become clear through our recent engagement activity is that we have not succeeded in ensuring that the standards we set for professionals are sufficiently understood, either by the public, or by professionals themselves.
-And, while we have developed it considerably and will continue to do so, we do not yet have a sufficient understanding of the drivers of behaviour among professionals or the changing expectations of the public. - 42.
+And, while we have developed it considerably and will continue to do so, we do not yet have a sufficient understanding of the drivers of behaviour among professionals or the changing expectations of the public.

 We intend to develop a career-long learning-based system and culture aimed at ensuring that patient care is at the forefront of everything dental professionals do.
 That involves building on work done in 2019 to understand more clearly the expectations of patients and the public in respect of professionalism.
-It also involves further developing the scheme we have in place for CPD, in line with the proposals we set out in Shifting the balance. - 43.
-We want to further encourage and empower registrants to use their professional and ethical judgement as the primary basis for decision making putting the patient's interests first.
+It also involves further developing the scheme we have in place for CPD, in line with the proposals we set out in Shifting the balance

+We want to further encourage and empower registrants to use their professional and ethical judgement as the primary basis for decision making - putting the patient's interests first.
 This will involve working with others to address the barriers that prevent or hinder individuals from doing the right thing.
-This should lead to better experiences for patients and more fulfilling careers for dental professionals. - 44.
-We intend to develop an effective and sustainable model of regulation based on learning and prevention, relying on three key elements: - Robust and clear evidence, data and insight to inform choices. - A framework which empowers professionals to use their professional judgement and supports learning and improvement. - Effective channels and mechanisms for explaining the framework and enabling learning.
+This should lead to better experiences for patients and more fulfilling careers for dental professionals.

+We intend to develop an effective and sustainable model of regulation based on learning and prevention, relying on three kev elements:

+- Robust and clear evidence, data and insight to inform - A framework which empowers professionals to use their professional judgement and supports learning and improvement. - Effective channels and mechanisms for explaining the framework and enabling learning.